bytecodealliance/governance/projects/hosted/wstd.md

 >
 > We strive to build an open community and a legally-compatible software ecosystem.

 The project [is licensed] with "MIT OR Apache-2.0 OR Apache-2.0 WITH LLVM-exception" in current releases.
-In order to confirm to the BA licensing rules, we have reduced that to only "Apache-2.0 WITH LLVM-exception" in [#72].
+In order to conform to the BA licensing rules, we have reduced that to only "Apache-2.0 WITH LLVM-exception" in [#72].

 [is licensed]: https://github.com/yoshuawuyts/wstd/blob/main/Cargo.toml#L50